Mayank5119/Mayank5119/README.md

 ### Hi there 👋 I am Mayank Vaishya !

 I am a Data Science and Machine learning enthusiast.
-I love to find innovtive solutions of the problems I encounter and I believe my sills will one day help me bring good to this world.
+I love to find innovtive solutions of the problems I encounter and I believe my skills will one day help me bring good to this world.

 If you are interested in python and want to apply your knowledge on python in some projects, LETS DIVE IN my projects 🤩 !!